NMMaksimow/01_prac_ampicillin_resistance/01_lab_journal_nm.md

 # Output: 1
 ```

-To calculate reference genome size in bp I used pipe of zcat, grep (to filter the header of), transliterate with delete option (to get rid of newline character) and wordcount with character option.
+To calculate reference genome size in basepairs I used pipe of zcat, grep (to filter the header of), transliterate with delete option (to get rid of newline character) and wordcount with character option.
 The reference genome size is 4,641,652 bp (4,6 Mb).
 The sanity check is passed. *E. coli* genomes size vary: 4,5 — 5.5 Mb, depending on strain.
 K-12 is a lab strain that might expirienced size reduction being passed in lab environmnet for miriads of generations. :white_check_mark:

 ```bash